SynapseProject/synapse.docs/docs/plans/parms/index.md

     - PValue2_2_foreach_0
     - PValue2_2_foreach_1
 ```
- - The block above is processed like a nested for loop (psuedocode):
+ - The block above is processed like a nested for loop (pseudo-code):

 ```cs
 foreach( string value0 in valueSet0 )